collectiveidea/awesome_nested_set/README.md

 Awesome Nested Set is an implementation of the nested set pattern for ActiveRecord models.
 It is a replacement for acts_as_nested_set and BetterNestedSet, but more awesome.

-Version 3.2 supports Rails 6, 3.1 supports Rails 5 & 4.
+Older versions: Version 3.2 supports Rails 6, 3.1 supports Rails 5 & 4.
 Version 2 supports Rails 3.
 Gem versions prior to 2.0 support Rails 2.

 ## What makes this so awesome?